datanav/docs/technical/powerofficego-wix.rst

 --------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a Wix Members must be established.

-A new Wix Members will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorders that is synchronized into Wix.
+A new Wix Members will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorders, Salesorderline, or Outgoinginvoices that is synchronized into Wix.

 Once a link between a Powerofficego Customers and a Wix Members is established, it will keep in sync between the two systems, regardless of where it is edited.